 From life safety and tunnel ventilation to materials technology and lifecycle cost analysis, Arup's tunnel projects extend from inception to operation and beyond.
 This total design approach, using committed specialists working closely together, has produced exciting and innovative answers to some of the world's largest and most complex tunnel projects.
 These challenges are welcome, giving the firm the opportunity to implement integrated projects of real value to clients.

-Arup is leading the contractor's engineering design for the design and construct contract for a vital new intake tunnel at Lake Mead, Nevada that will safeguard future water quality and supply for the city of Las Vegas.
+Arup led the contractor's engineering design for the design and construct contract for a vital intake tunnel at Lake Mead, Nevada that will safeguard water quality and supply for the city of Las Vegas.
 Not only does the tunnel pass through extremely challenging ground and groundwater conditions, it also requires the expertise of Arup's materials and hydraulics specialists to design the tunnel's deep water lake intake.
-The project design team's cost-effective work will significantly reduce construction time and risk, a vital consideration for the contractor client and project promoter.
+The design team's cost-effective work significantly reduced construction time and risk, a vital consideration for the contractor client and project promoter.

 Sustainability in a changing world